 It is normal for women to compare themselves to others.
 Single mums and married mums may appear to be very different and in many ways we are.
 But, we all have that crazy 4pm time-slot where our children turn into werewolves.
 And, we all worry about which high school our two-year-old will go to.

-Despite our similarities, often as single mums we feel like we are being judged by our married sisters.
-To even the playing field, here is a list of 10 things single mums want married mums to know:
+Despite our similarities, often as single mums we have to endure maddening single mum comments and feel like we are being judged by our married sisters.
+To even the playing field, here is a list of 10 things single mums want married mums to know.

 I’m really not.
 If you think I lay awake at night plotting an elaborate scheme to woo your man, think again.
 I’m not saying he isn’t a catch, but just because I’m single doesn’t mean I am a man-eater and looking to make him my new baby daddy.
 And, if I’m laying awake at night it is probably because I am trying to work out how to pay my bills, or trying to remember if I washed my son’s soccer gear.
 In all honesty, I just love my kids being invited to play with yours, and a coffee with Mum company is fun for me too.